SuperManifolds/nox/README.md

 3. Open Preferences in Textual and select __Channel View__ in the list to the left.
 4. Select __"Nox"__ in the style list.

-__Instructions to install (Textual 4.0 - 4.1.7):__
-1. Download the files via Git or the download button to the right.
-2. Copy the downloaded folder to _~/Library/Containers/com.codeux.irc.textual/Data/Library/Application Support/Textual IRC/Styles/_
-3. Open Preferences in Textual and click the __Styles__ button.
-4. Select __"Nox"__ in the style list.

 ![Image of the style](http://alientube.co/nox.jpg)